Who We Are

 MyDomaine (Lifestyle): MyDomaine makes an aspirational life achievable—and affordable—with curated home-design inspiration, quick and fresh recipes, and healthy relationship advice that awaken a life well lived.
 MyDomaine reaches 2.5 million people each month.

-Liquor.com (Home and Food): Liquor.com is dedicated to good drinking and great living.
+Liquor.com (Home and Food): Liquor.com is dedicated to helping 3 million people monthly drink and live well.
 We inspire, entertain and educate anyone—and everyone—interested in what happens in the glass and out of it.

-Brides (Lifestyle): Brides inspires and guides our nearly 4M monthly users as they make decisions from pre-engagement through the honeymoon.
+Brides (Lifestyle): Brides inspires and guides our nearly 2.3 million monthly users as they make decisions from pre-engagement through the honeymoon.
 Brides is committed to bringing you an inclusive look at the world of weddings, with every type of couple, every type of wedding, and every type of celebration.

 ThoughtCo (Education and Information): ThoughtCo is one of the largest and most comprehensive learning, information, and education sites online.
-ThoughtCo helps 12.5 million people a month become lifelong learners.
+ThoughtCo helps eight million people a month become lifelong learners.

 Source: comScore, January 2019 US